Net-Mist/tell-me-the-odds/Readme.md

 ## Technology stack

-- This code was written in Rust 1.75.0.
+This code was written in Rust 1.75.0.
+Notables dependencies are Actix for the web server, Anyhow for the error handling, SQLX for database connection and Tokio for the async engine.

 ### CI

+2 GitHub workflows are defined.

-- A github action perform a security audit every day.
+- One that performs a security audit every day.
 More specifically:
   - Cargo-deny check for security vulnerabilities, license violation, unmaintained projects and several other things.
   - Cargo-audit for a second security audit.
 Seems to be more precise than cargo-deny, and also automatically open issue on security vulnerabilities.
-- A second CI run the classic steps:
+- A second that run the classic steps:
   - format with `cargo-fmt`
   - lint with `clippy`
   - build and test in dev mode
   - build and test again in release mode
   - build the docker image
   - push the docker image to dockerhub
+  - compute and publish code coverage

+## Test

+Unit-tests are defined directly inside the code.
+Look for the `mod test`.
+Integration tests are defined in the `tests` folder

 ## TODO

+- logging
 - bulding the docker image
 - pushing to dockerhub with a dev tag
 - release-please